Romulad/figma-to-code-ed2-week3/README.md

   ```bash
   npm run dev
   ```

-And you're done! visit the url displayed in your terminal to view the app.
+And you're done! visit `localhost:3000` to view the app.